• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Molossus dogs have great intelligence.
+• Intelligence Rating: Smart: The Molossus dogs have great intelligence.

-• Trainability: Molossus dogs are very easy to train.
+• Training Difficulty: Molossus dogs are very easy to train.

-• Grooming: Easy to groom: The Molossus doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Molossus doesn't require a lot of grooming.

 • Shedding Level: Molossus dogs are low shedders.

-• Watchdog Ability: Molossus dogs are one of the best watchdogs.
+• Watchdog Rating: Molossus dogs are one of the best watchdogs.

 • Good For First Time Owners: Molossus dogs are good for novice owners, due to their easy-going personality.